Birdwatching Tour in the Galápagos Island, Cloud Forest & Andes

 Highlands of Santa Cruz

 The best place to see Giant Tortoises in the wild, the highlands of Santa Cruz are also the home to fascinating geological features like lava tubes and the twin sinkhole craters of Los Gemelos.
 These craters are home to some 300 different species of fern as well as forests of Scalesias, an endemic giant relative of sunflowers.
-This is also an excellent area to look for some of Galapagos more elusive endemic bird species like the Woodpecker Finch (one of the few bird species in the world known to use tools), Vegetarian Finch, Galapagos Rail and the Small Tree Finch.
+This is also an excellent area to look for some of more elusive endemic bird species like the Woodpecker Finch (one of the few bird species in the world known to use tools), Vegetarian Finch, Rail and the Small Tree Finch.

 Charles Darwin Research Station

-This visit offers a great chance to learn about the conservation work being done to protect the Galapagos islands and usually offers the best chance to see Giant Tortoises up close with the Tortoise Rearing Centre here.
+This visit offers a great chance to learn about the conservation work being done to protect the this islands and usually offers the best chance to see Giant Tortoises up close with the Tortoise Rearing Centre here.
 Along the walk here you will also see mockingbirds, Darwin Finches and Marine Iguanas.

 Santa Curz - Black Turtle Cove